Why the Need for Headless Came About

 Headless removes the limitations of standard web architecture, meaning that you can adapt to any new channel or device quickly, following technological advancements.
 This way, your digital solution remains agile and at the forefront of technology.

 Instead of having to implement multiple content management system instances to support web and mobile channels, intranets, etc, a single headless CMS instance can serve unlimited digital channels.
 A single source of content, such as a product description for an online catalogue, can automatically adapt to its publishing environment and present itself optimally for its destination.
+Think of a manufacturer and its network of distributor websites.
+The manufacturer can maintain all the up to date content information and then provide each distributor an API feed (of content) they can use to serve that content on their own website.

 Customer and editor focused